Frequently Asked Questions About Stanfield Heating Pads

 12. How much electricity does a Stanfield Heat Pad use?

 The Stanfield Heat Pad is designed to minimize power consumption.
-The low power rate per litter is a strong reason to prefer heat pads rather than expensive alternatives such as heat bulbs.
-Request more information from Osborne Customer Service for details on methods to compare various alternatives to Stanfield Heat Pads.
+The low power rate is a strong reason to choose heat pads rather than expensive alternatives such as heat bulbs.
+Request more information from Osborne Customer Service to compare various alternatives to Stanfield Heat Pads.
 You will discover that no other method is more efficient than Stanfield Heat Pads.

 13. We've heard some electric heat pads made by competitors are more efficient or provide more evenly distributed heat than Stanfield Heat Pads.
 Is this true?

-Minor differences in efficiency and heat distribution are possible with alternative designs, but none of these differences are significant enough to merit the cost in safety, reliability or initial cost that go with these designs.
-After testing many alternative designs, our 40 years of success with millions of animals show that the Stanfield design is reliable, durable, safe, and the most economical solution.
+Although minor differences in efficiency and heat distribution are possible with alternative designs, none of these differences are significant enough to merit the cost in safety, reliability or initial cost that go with these designs.
+After testing many alternative designs, our 40 years of success with millions of animals prove that the Osborne design is the most reliable, durable, safe, and economical solution.
 Let us give you the accurate details.

 16. Do the Stanfield Heat Pads meet electrical standards?

 If damaged, the power cord can be replaced for a nominal charge.
 Clean and return the heat pad, freight prepaid.
 Clearly mark your name and address directly on the heat pad.
 Contact Osborne Customer Service for complete instructions.
 The power cord can be extended or “hard-wired” through a junction box by any qualified electrician.